akeneo/pim-helpcenter/content/updates/2020-05/1-new-connection-monitoring-page.md

 ::: meta-data type="New" features="Connections, Productivity" available="mid-May" link-to-doc="../articles/connection-dashboard.html#error-monitoring"
 :::

 The new `Monitoring` page available under `Connections` lists the last errors for your Connections.
-From this page, you can now easily track any error on products creation, update, or deletion for each of your connections and fix it.
+From this page, you can now easily track and fix any error on product creation, update, or deletion for each of your connections.

 ![Connection monitoring page](../img/new-connection-monitoring-page.png)